HualinR/NDRIR/README.md

 ## Citations
-This paper is under review, the paper and source code will be published later.
+This paper is under review, so the paper and source code will be published later.